The Pyrenean Mastiff is an ancient dog that is native to the Pyrenees mountain range in North-Eastern Spain.

 Their legs have a medium length and are thick and muscular.
 This is to support their large heavy frame.

-Pyrenean Mastiffs have very thick, wide paws which allow them to walk over almost any terrain from snow to mud with ease.
+Pyrenean Mastiffs have very thick, wide paws that allow them to walk over almost any terrain from snow to mud with ease.

 They have thick, short necks, and a head that seems a little bit small for their large body.
 This is due to the excessive double-coat of fur that the Pyrenean Mastiff often carries around.